-Alcohol is a drink that causes intoxication after a chemical reaction in the body.
-Harmful use of alcohol is responsible for more than 3 million deaths a year worldwide.
-It is also a cause of “more than 200 diseases and injury conditions” according to the World Health Organization.
-Understanding alcohol and what causes alcoholism are imperative to truly understanding the struggles many people face.
+Alcohol is a drink that causes intoxication through a chemical reaction in the body and depression symptoms.
+Harmful use of alcohol is responsible for more than 3 million deaths each year worldwide.

-While not all alcohol use is harmful, alcohol has a high risk for abuse and potential to lead to alcoholism and other conditions.
-This article will discuss what alcohol is, how it affects the body, and the dangers of excessive use.
+While not all alcohol use is harmful, alcohol has a high risk for abuse and huge potential to lead to alcoholism and other conditions.
+Let’s discuss what alcohol is, how it affects the human body, and the dangers of excessive alcohol use.

-Alcohol is made by fermenting grains with sugar, and can be made in a number of different ways and flavors.
-Alcohol contains ethyl alcohol, also referred to as ethanol, which is responsible for the sedative and intoxicating effects of alcohol.
-If you see alcohol referred to as ethanol in some medical functions, this is why.
+Alcohol is a drink made by fermenting with sugar which can be made in a number of different ways and flavors.
+Alcohol contains ethyl alcohol, also known as ethanol, which is responsible for its sedative and intoxicating effects.
+If you see alcohol referred to as ethanol in some medical functions or inpatient treatment literature, this is why.

-Ethanol is a sedative that depresses body functions, causing intoxication.
-When ethanol is consumed, it enters the bloodstream, it causes a chemical reaction in the brain.
-This reaction is what causes the euphoric buzz or intoxication.
-Blood alcohol content is the best measure of intoxication and why it is used by law enforcement.
+Ethanol sedates and depresses body functions, causing intoxication.
+When you consume ethanol, it enters the bloodstream and causes a chemical reaction in the brain.
+This reaction creates a euphoric buzz: intoxication.

 Alcohol is a drug.
-Though it is not illegal or on the DEA scheduled drugs list like some other drugs, it causes impairment and limits the ability to function properly.
-Since alcohol causes impairment, it reduces reaction time and makes it difficult for people to think clearly.
-This is why it is never advised to drunk drive or operate machinery while under the influence of alcohol.
+Though alcohol remains legal by the DEA scheduled drugs list, it causes impairment and limits our ability to function properly.
+Because alcohol causes impairment, it reduces reaction time and makes thinking difficult.
+For this alone, laws prohibit operating machinery and driving while under the influence of alcohol.